-- Adulterated – Federal law requires manufacturers to comply with quality manufacturing regulations.
-A drug may be adulterated if, for example, it was not manufactured in compliance with these quality manufacturing requirements.
+- Adulterated – Federal law requires manufacturers to comply with quality requirements.
+A drug may be adulterated if, for example, it was not manufactured in compliance with these quality requirements.

 - Misbranded – Appropriate label information is an important aspect of marketing a drug because it gives patients the information they need to take medications correctly.
 A drug label must comply with FDA regulations.
-A drug may be misbranded if, for example, its label is false or misleading, it lacks FDA-required information, or otherwise does not follow FDA’s label rules.
-Manufacturers also must register and list their drugs with FDA.
-A drug may be misbranded if a manufacturer has not complied with these requirements.
+A drug may be misbranded if, for example, its label is false or misleading, lacks FDA-required information, or otherwise does not follow FDA’s label rules.
+A drug may also be misbranded if a manufacturer has not complied with FDA requirements to register and list their drugs with the FDA.
 A drug may also be misbranded if it is a prescription drug offered for sale without a prescription.

-- Unapproved – Drugs must be proven to be safe and effective for use before companies can market them in the U.S. A drug that lacks the required FDA-approval is considered to be unapproved.
+- Unapproved – With certain exceptions, drugs must be proven to be safe and effective for use before companies can sell them in the U.S. A drug that lacks FDA-approval is considered to be unapproved.

 FDA examines and analyzes samples of imported drugs to ensure they comply with applicable standards and/or label requirements.
 See the human drug imports flyer for more information.

-- Regulatory procedures manual (RPM) Chapter 9: Import operations and actions
+- Regulatory Procedures Manual Chapter 9: Import Operations and Actions

 - Predictive risk-based evaluation for dynamic import compliance targeting (PREDICT)

 - Automated commercial environment/international trade data system (ACE/ITDS)

 - FD&C Act chapter VIII: Imports and Exports